Understanding Thyroid Profile: Total T3, T4 & TSH

 How do thyroid levels affect overall health?

-Unbalanced thyroid levels can cause various health issues, including weight changes, fatigue, hair loss, mood swings and irregular menstrual cycle in females.
+Unbalanced thyroid levels can cause various health issues, including weight changes, fatigue, hair loss, mood swings, and irregular menstrual cycles in females [1].

 References